bfollek/soarbot/README.md

 ### SoarBot: A Rule-Based System For Playing Poker

+** WARNING!
+This project is from 2002.
+Assume that everything's out of date. **

 #### SoarSession

 SoarSession.tgz is the Java->Tcl->Soar piece.
 It is not poker-specific and may be useful in other projects.
 Installation info in readme.txt.